gvwilson/thirdbit/src/fiction/makers-return/index.md

 "That's quite the basement."

 "It's probably just an old bunker," Sindy volunteered.
-"There's lots of those around here.
-Sometimes feels like you can't go ten steps without tripping over one."
+"Sometimes feels like you can't go ten steps without tripping over one."

 The captain stood and put on his helmet.
-"All right, let's try this again.
+"Well, that's where the beacon is.
 Z40, you take point.
 Z51, I want you twenty meters behind it.
 Violet—"